karmadog72/README-Generator/Generated-Readme.md

   ## Questions
-  If you have any questions you can email me at dfgdf See all of my work at GitHub [undefined](https://github.com/karmadog72)
+  If you have any questions you can email me at danika.m.pearson@gmail.com See all of my work at GitHub [undefined](https://github.com/karmadog72)

   ## Testing
-  rfgh
+  N/A

   ## Video Walk Through
   ![Video-Link](https://watch.screencastify.com/v/IsF3B1nOQqkMZt3alRvZ)